UserEasy/LifeKit/README.md

 Hanging picture: used to hang a picture.
 Mirror: use as a mirror.
 Flashlight: use as lighting.
 Comprpass: give you directions.
 Stopwatch: calculating the passage of time.
+Technical support: tel:+8617767148763 email:878873449@qq.com